 Summary

-- Combines wilderness preservation with community agroforestry
+- Includes large-scale wilderness preservation combined with targeted regenerative agroforestry with local farmers.

-- Partially financed by direct carbon contributions
+- Partially financed by direct carbon contributions and potentially through biodiversity credits

 What